RocketeerEatingEggs/modthings/modpacker/README.md

 | ??? | 5 bits | instrument |
 | ??? | 4 bits | fx type; all fx are the same as plain ol' MOD |
 | ??? | 8 bits | fx param |

+Everything after the end of the pattern data is signed 8-bit samples, like in the MOD format.